alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 const myPromise = new Promise((resolve, reject) => {
   // Fake a delay
   setTimeout(function() {
-    // Resolve the Promise with a message reject('Promise has been rejected...')
+    // Reject the Promise with a message reject('Promise has been rejected...')
   }, 1000)
 })